ilikecode/martin-guzman-blog/content/blog/bypass-rules-that-disable-file-creation/index.md

 ## Why This is Useful

-Now we should have a better understanding of what these commands do and why learning to redirect and create a file manually is a crucial step for ethical hacking and cyber security.
+Understanding these commands and learning to redirect and create a file manually is a crucial step for ethical hacking and cyber security.
 It is vital we learn to pivot, as all other file creation methods may be disabled due to security measures and only redirection may work.

 This is important because it will allow scripts to be created and ran from a target machine when Pentesting, OSCP exam, and for CTF competitions.
 This is also insightful for Administrators to understand the importance of file creation rules and how advisories can circumvent them with these simple techniques.